datafeedwatch/dfwconnector-magento2/README.md

 The module works with **Magento Open Source** and **Adobe Commerce**.

 ### Module installation
-The installation of the Magento module can be performed by using Composer

-1. You fill first need to SSH into the machine that is running your Magento shop.
-This will look something like this
+1. First, log into the machine running your Magento shop via SSH.
+2. Then, go to the Magento home directory.
+3. Ensure the Composer is installed.
+To verify it, check which version you have:
     ```
-    ssh username@123.456.79.90
-    ```
-    where `123.456.79.90` is an IP of your server
-2. Go to Magento home directory.
-3. Ensure that Composer is installed, by checking which version you have:
-    ```
    composer --version
     ```
-4. Inside the Magento Home directory fetch DataFeedWatch Connector for Magento 2
+4. Fetch DataFeedWatch Connector for Magento 2:
     ```
     composer require datafeedwatch/dfwconnector-magento2
     ```
-5. Once the installation process has completed, enable the module:
+5. Once the installation process has been completed, enable the module:
     ```
     bin/magento module:enable DataFeedWatch_Connector
     ```
-6. Finally clean up tasks:
+6. Finally, the clean up tasks:
     ```
     bin/magento setup:upgrade
     bin/magento cache:clean